 Is 2022 Shohei Ohtani better than 2021 Shohei Ohtani?

-When Shohei Ohtani came to the Major Leagues for the first time after signing with the Angels, he did so with a quite ambitious nickname, extreme even for Los Angeles: the Japanese Babe Ruth.
+When Shohei Ohtani came to the Major Leagues for the first time following signing with the Angels, he did so with a quite ambitious nickname, extreme even for Los Angeles: the Japanese Babe Ruth.

 It was an agile and evocative nickname, effective in what it intended to convey.
 Ohtani didn’t just pitch and hit, he did both at elite levels.
 At the same time.
 We hadn’t seen anything like it since Ruth, so everyone accepted the nickname.

 The thing is, it wasn’t just a nickname.
 Ohtani hasn’t just lived up to the odds, he’s exceeded them — like an old movie poster someone forgot to take down.
 Because it no longer makes sense to compare Ohtani to Ruth: No one has shown such excellence as a hitter and pitcher at the same time in the majors, not even Ruth.
-Someone could point to Negro League stars like Martin Dihigo, Bullet Rogan, and Double Duty Radcliffe, but no one in the National or American leagues.
+Someone might point to Negro League stars like Martin Dihigo, Bullet Rogan, and Double Duty Radcliffe, but no one in the National or American leagues.

 Understand that this is not to claim that Ohtani is as good as Ruth, whose contributions to the game as a hitter are almost mythical.
 It’s just to acknowledge that while Ruth was the only other player in the National or American leagues to hit and throw at the All-Star level for an extended period of time in his career, not even the Babe did it simultaneously.